Virtual Programming – Frequently Asked Questions

 3. Can I watch whenever I want?

-No. Shows are available for streaming Saturday nights at 7:30 p.m. during the run of each show.
+No. Shows are available for streaming Saturday nights at 7:30 p.m.
+Central Time throughout the run of each show.

 4. Can I pause the show?